Multivariate Garch with dynamic beta: Multivariate GARCH with restricted covariance

-Another advantage of the ansatz \myref{a3} is a possible economical interpretation of $P_0(t)$.
-The component of the large eigenvalue of $R$ is commonly being interpreted as the market \citep[see, e.g., ][]{market}.
-Therefore we also interpret the $P_0(t)$ part in equation \myref{a3} as the market component.
-We define a market return $r_{Mt}$ by projecting $r_t$ on $P_0(t)$
+The form assumed in equation \myref{a7} actually corresponds to a $K=N$ factor model.
+The factors are the eigenvalues of $H(t)$.
+The first factor is $Nv_0(t)$.
+This component of the large eigenvalue of $C$ can be regarded as the market \citep[see, e.g., ][]{market} and therefore the first part in equation \myref{a7} can be interpreted as a time-dependent market factor.
+When we project $r(t)$ on the eigenvector $\beta (t)$ we obtain a market return $r_M(t)$

 Due to the relation